 Donations primarily consist of nutritious, daily consumables including fresh produce, dairy and meats that would otherwise end up in landfills.
 The Grocery Rescue program has become a highly successful means of addressing poverty, hunger and food waste in Utah.
 It continues to fill an important nutrition gap for Utahns facing hunger, while at the same time reducing the amount of wasted food.
-Last year, this program’s partnerships with 225 retailers across the state provided just under 14 million pounds of food for Utahns facing hunger.
+Last year, this program’s partnerships with 256 retailers across the state provided over 15 million pounds of food for Utahns facing hunger.

 A heartfelt thanks goes out to all the retailers across the state who make this program possible:

 |Albertsons||Lee’s Marketplace||Terrel’s Thriftway|

 |Cash & Carry||Macey’s||Trader Joe’s|

 |City Market||Natural Grocers by Vitamin Cottage||Ute Plaza Super Market|